francoislaurent/escale/doc/log.rst

 Logs are concealed in a file which name can be defined in the configuration file.
 By default, the log file is named after the configuration file, with a ``.log`` extension.

-Logs with priority ``INFO`` or higher are also dumped on the standard output.
+Logs with priority ``INFO`` or higher are also dumped to the standard output.

 .. automodule:: syncacre.log